-Winter weather brings many challenges for homeowners, from snow accumulation to ice buildup and freezing cold temperatures.
+Winter weather brings many challenges for homeowners, from snow accumulation to ice buildup and cold temperatures.
 While some problems are easily fixed, others, like damaged windows, require professional attention.
 Your windows protect against rain, hail, sleet, snow, and other environmental hazards.
 They also take the brunt of severe weather events.
 Winter weather can do a number on your windows, so watch out for these types of damage as temperatures dip and severe weather rolls in.

 Damaged Seals Due to Temperature Changes